Empowering Tomorrow’s Leaders: How UBA Foundation’s NEC is Shaping Nigeria’s Youth

 Adedapo Salmon

-When young Ikenna Obinna Ugwuegbulam’s father succumbed to cancer, the loss was devastating.
-This was made even more poignant because his father never got to see him enter university.
-Through his father’s prodding, he had earlier applied for the United Bank for Africa’s (UBA) Foundation’s National Essay Competition (NEC) that year, and the education grant which he clinched after emerging the winner of that year’s edition, would be one that helped him through what he described as one of the darkest periods in his life, as he lost his dad just before he got into the higher institution.
+When young Ikenna Obinna Ugwuegbulam’s father succumbed to cancer, the loss was devastating, made even more poignant by the fact that his father never got to see him enter university.
+Through his father’s prodding, he had earlier applied for the the UBA Foundation’s National Essay Competition (NEC) that year, and the education grant which he clinched after emerging the winner of that year’s edition, would be one that helped him through what he described as one of the darkest periods in his life, as he lost his dad just before he got into the higher institution.

 “The grant made my university education financially seamless,” Ikenna says.
 Today, as a Product Manager at Kuda Bank and with a degree in Electrical and Electronics Engineering from the University of Lagos, Ikenna stands as real-life evidence of the Foundation’s mission, which is to empower African youth through education.

-Ikenna’s story is one of the many profound impacts of the NEC, an initiative of the UBA Foundation, the Corporate Social Responsibility (CSR) arm of UBA Plc, which is committed to the socio-economic betterment of the communities where it operates, focusing on development in areas of education, environment, economic empowerment and special projects.
+Ikenna’s story is one of the many profound impacts of the NEC, an initiative of the UBA Foundation, the Corporate Social Responsibility (CSR) arm of the United Bank for Africa (Plc), which is committed to the socio-economic betterment of the communities where it operates, focusing on development in areas of education, environment, economic empowerment and special projects.

 For 14 years, the NEC initiative has been transforming lives.
 The competition, which is open to senior secondary school students across Nigeria, asks participants to write on thought-provoking topics, challenging them to think critically and express themselves.